Ross University School of Medicine Logo

 Can MDs and DOs practice internationally?

 International opportunities are a significant difference between an MD and a DO.
-An MD from the United States is recognized throughout most of the world.
-A DO is not, so international work can be limited for a DO.
+International opportunities will vary by country for a DO.

 What undergraduate prerequisites do I need as an MD and DO?